Literature / Tara Duncan

-- Everything's Better with Princesses: Tara and her sister Mara is an imperial princess, Sparrow a minor one, the dragon Charm is one, and Fafnir is a kind of a princess too.
+- Everything's Better with Princesses: Tara and her sister Mara is an imperial princess, Sparrow a minor one, the dragon Charm is one, the demon Sanhexia is one, and Fafnir is a kind of a princess too.

 - Familiar: Every spellbinder have one.Those animals go spontaneously to The Chosen One, share a telepathic bind with him, and have golden eyes.